0xpatatedouce/step-by-step-availfullnode/README.md

 the output
 ![oui](https://github.com/0xpatatedouce/step-by-step-availfullnode/assets/123324096/74d9d6bc-eadd-4483-8c84-048160a8cfcd)

-To check the node status go on the avail telemetry: http://telemetry.avail.tools/ your node will be appear on the site under the “node name”
+To check the node status go on the avail telemetry: http://telemetry.avail.tools/ your node will be appearing on the site under the “node name”
 ![sync](https://github.com/0xpatatedouce/step-by-step-availfullnode/assets/123324096/63db3495-3bc1-40e8-a0fd-16424849ace0)
-you should be see your node syncing in grey like in the example
+you should be seen your node syncing in grey like in the example

 Second method: